 The military?
 No way!
 Our soldiers are meant to protect the people of Ghana against invasion by a foreign army and really, they must not be introduced in any shape or form into civilian life.
 I still think that it was a mistake to let them run riot during the election and allow them to intrude into Parliament while MPs were quibbling about which colour should sit where in the House.
 Is it, not these same armed forces who are fighting the people of La for land that does not belong to the government?

 Developed by whose standards?

 The people of Downsview are fighting their local council over permitted development!
-The council has allowed property developers into the leafy road and they are offering millions of pounds to houseowners so that they can transform the land around the homes by converting it into flats and make huge profits.
+The council has allowed property developers into the leafy road and they are offering millions of pounds to house owners so that they can transform the land around the homes by converting it into flats and making huge profits.

 The people have come together to fight the developers, all pledging that they will not sell their houses to developers even though they stand to make millions by doing just that.

 It is only the people of Ghana who can stop galamsey; the chiefs alone cannot fight galamsey; and the military will become complicit if given the opportunity.
 The will of the people should be strong.
 And seriously, can we trust any government that is in a hurry to get the Chinese to own bits of Atiwa Forest even if it is on a long beneficial lease?

 I could imagine the chaos if someone provided proof that there was gold under the earth in Accra . . .
 Perish the thought!
 We do damage to the environment at our peril.
 And I always thought that we were the first genuine ecologists – not fishing on Tuesdays and instituting a one-month ban on noisemaking before Homowo.